 Did you know that more than 4,000 scholars from 47 countries have produced scientific publications explicitly focusing on eco-innovation?
 Coincidentally, they are located in countries that contribute to 70% of global GHG emissions (Turkeli, et al 2019).
 Are you one of them?
 We would like to hear from you!

 Eco-innovation is an area of scholarly, research and practice focusing on the development, transfer, diffusion and adoption of innovations that contribute to environmental sustainability.

-The inno4sd Steering Board is currently working in an action plan for the creation of the Eco-innovation Society.
-More information about the research agenda, general guidelines, membership options (board, member, partner, sponsor), publication outlets and events will be available in this space.
+The inno4sd Steering Board is currently elaborating a Workplan for the creation of the Eco-innovation Society.
+More information about the mission, research agenda, activities, how to become a member, publication outlets and events will be available in this space.

 For more information and to express your interest in participating in this initiative you may contact: ecoinnovation [at] inno4sd.net